marcguery/varif/README.md

        --prot-window-before 5 --prot-window-after 5
    ```

-4. Save alleles falling in a gene and differentially distributed in lineages (at least one true reference in a parent and a true mutated sample in an offspring and inversely) only if there are at least 80% of non missing genotypes in both groups.
+4. Save alleles falling in a gene and differentially distributed in lineages (at least one sample with the allele in a parent and one sample without it in an offspring and inversely) only if there are at least 80% of non missing genotypes in both groups.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \